ibm-cloud-docs/openshift/cluster-create-vpc-gen2.md

 :   Select your COS instance.
 The container images stored in the internal registry of your {{site.data.keyword.openshiftlong_notm}} cluster are automatically backed up to a {{site.data.keyword.cos_short}} bucket.
 Any data that is stored in the object storage bucket remains even if you delete the cluster.

+Outbound traffic protection [4.15 and later]{: tag-red} :   The default behavior for clusters at version 4.15 and later is to allow only the necessary networking traffic for the cluster to function and disable all other outbound connections.
+If you have apps or services that require connection to the public Internet, such as GitHub repositories, Docker Hub, `quay.io`, the Red Hat Marketplace and OperatorHub, note that you must either disable outbound traffic protection completely (so that all outbound traffic is allowed), or add security group rules to allow only the outbound traffic that you require.